neuroallyai/cookiecutter-neuroally-ai/{{cookiecutter.project_slug}}/README.md

 ├── data/                  # Data files for the project │   └── raw/               # Original, immutable data
 │       └── .gitkeep       # Ensures 'raw' directory is versioned
-├── docs/                  # Project documentation files
-│   └── index.md           # Main documentation page (example)
+├── docs/                  # Project documentation files (if include_docs is 'yes') │   └── index.md           # Main documentation page (example)
-├── notebooks/             # Jupyter notebooks for exploration and analysis │   └── example.ipynb      # Example notebook
+├── notebooks/             # Jupyter notebooks (if include_notebooks is 'yes')
+│   └── example.ipynb      # Example notebook
 ├── src/                   # Source code directory
 │   └── {{cookiecutter.project_slug}}/  # The main Python package
 │       ├── __init__.py    # Initializes the package, defines public API
+│       ├── config.py      # Application configuration loader
-│       └── main.py        # Example: Main application logic or entry point
+│       ├── main.py        # Example: Main application logic or entry point
+│       └── __main__.py    # Makes the package executable with 'python -m {{cookiecutter.project_slug}}'
-├── tests/                 # Automated tests for the project │   ├── __init__.py        # Makes 'tests' a Python package
+├── tests/                 # Automated tests for the project (if include_tests is 'yes') │   ├── __init__.py        # Makes 'tests' a Python package
 │   └── test_example.py    # Example test file
 ├── environment.yml        # Conda environment specification (if using Conda)
 ├── LICENSE                # Project's license information
+├── Makefile               # Common development tasks
-├── pyproject.toml         # Project metadata and Python dependencies (for Poetry) - THIS IS THE SOURCE OF TRUTH ├── README.md              # This file: Overview and guide ├── requirements.txt       # Python dependencies (can be exported from Poetry for specific needs, see comments within) └── requirements_full.txt  # Optional: Can be generated from Poetry to list all possible dependencies
+├── mkdocs.yml             # MkDocs configuration (if include_docs is 'yes' and MkDocs is the chosen tool) ├── pyproject.toml         # Project metadata and Python dependencies (for Poetry) - THIS IS THE SOURCE OF TRUTH ├── README.md              # This file: Overview and guide └── requirements.txt       # Python dependencies (can be exported from Poetry for specific needs, see comments within)
 ```

 The primary source of truth for Python dependencies is `pyproject.toml` when using Poetry.